Chapter 5.8 Approximating Change

 Use the bound on \(S(h)\) for \(|h|\) less than 1 to obtain that

-\[\begin{align*} \lim_{h\to 0}\frac{\exp(h)-1}{h}&=\lim_{h\to 0}\frac{1}{h}\left(1+h+\frac{h^2}{2!}+\frac{h^3}{3!}+\frac{h^4}{4!}+\dots-1\right)\\ &=\lim_{h\to 0}\left(1+\frac{h}{2!}+\frac{h^2}{3!}+\frac{h^3}{4!}+\dots\right)\\ &=1+\lim_{h\to 0} h\left(\frac{1}{2!}+\frac{h}{3!}+\frac{h^2}{4!}+\dots\right)\\ &=1. \end{align*}\]
+\[ \begin{align*} \lim_{h\to 0}\frac{\exp(h)-1}{h}&=\lim_{h\to 0}\frac{1}{h}\left(1+h+\frac{h^2}{2!}+\frac{h^3}{3!}+\frac{h^4}{4!}+\dots-1\right)\\ &=\lim_{h\to 0}\left(1+\frac{h}{2!}+\frac{h^2}{3!}+\frac{h^3}{4!}+\dots\right)\\ &=1+\lim_{h\to 0} h\left(\frac{1}{2!}+\frac{h}{3!}+\frac{h^2}{4!}+\dots\right)\\ &=1. \end{align*} \]

 Limit Involving Exponential Term

-\[\begin{align*} \exp'(x)&=\lim_{h\to 0}\frac{\exp(x+h)-\exp(x)}{h}\\ &=\lim_{h\to 0}\exp(x)\frac{\exp(h)-1}{h}\\ &=\exp(x)\lim_{h\to 0}\frac{\exp(h)-1}{h}\\ &=\exp(x). \end{align*}\]
+Therefore, the derivative of \(\exp(x)\) is \[ \begin{align*} \exp'(x)&=\lim_{h\to 0}\frac{\exp(x+h)-\exp(x)}{h}\\ &=\lim_{h\to 0}\exp(x)\frac{\exp(h)-1}{h}\\ &=\exp(x)\lim_{h\to 0}\frac{\exp(h)-1}{h}\\ &=\exp(x). \end{align*} \]

 We have that \(\exp'(x)=\exp(x)\).